Ladies Love Country Boys

 "Ladies Love Country Boys" is a song written by Jamey Johnson, Rivers Rutherford and George Teren, and recorded by American country music singer Trace Adkins.
-It was released in September 2006 as the second single from his album Dangerous Man.
+It was released in September 18, 2006 as the second single from his album Dangerous Man.
 It reached the top of the Billboard Hot Country Songs chart and became Adkins' second Number One single and his first since "(This Ain't) No Thinkin' Thing" in 1997.

 Music video

-The music video was directed by Michael Salomon and premiered in late 2006.
+The music video was directed by Michael Salomon and premiered on CMT on November 9, 2006 during CMT's Top 20 Countdown.